MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/errorinfo/errorinfo-title-method.md

 Set the **Title** property on error dialogs that are presented to the user to provide a more informative issue description.
 For advice on how to use the title to describe what’s wrong and enable the user to quickly scan the meaning of the error, see [User experience guidelines for errors](../../devenv-error-handling-guidelines.md#error-message-titles).

-You are not required to set a title for error dialogs.
+You aren't required to set a title for error dialogs.
 For example, you might not want to add it for validation error messages.
 For more information, see
 [Error message best practices - what to say?](../../devenv-error-handling-guidelines.md#error_message_best_practices).